mike-seger/my-cde-apps/README.md

 # my-cde-apps

-My quick portable linux app generator.
+A quick portable linux app generator.
 It is based on: http://www.pgbovine.net/cde.html
+and requires very little effort.
+The downside vs statically linked binaries, is that the application is not just a single file.

 Intructions
 ```
-# Run
+# Create
 ./create-cde.sh

+# Example running an cde portable application
+cde/cde-package/ping.cde www.google.com
 ```
 ## Modify the generated applications
-Dockerfile: Install your application adding it to the list of applications in apt-get install
+Dockerfile: Add your application to the list of applications in apt-get install
-cde/creat.sh: Call you application prefixed with "cde "
+cde/creat.sh: Add your application call prefixed with "cde "

+The generated cde.tgz can be unpacked to any linux.
+The applications will run without any dependency issues.

-Other people have provided sets of tools for various platforms here, prebuilt as statically linked binaries including the build scripts:
+Other people have provided sets of tools for various platforms, prebuilt as statically linked binaries including the build scripts:
 https://github.com/andrew-d/static-binaries
 https://github.com/ernw/static-toolbox